parap/todo/Readme.md

 Also it allows to create revolver tasks.

 - add authentication system.
 Update app to interact with different users.
 Security.
-- create FlashService to indicate that login was successful or not
+- create FlashService to indicate that login was successful or not.
+Download working sample to check how Johnpapa did it.

 - allow Google Accounts login?